 Professor Reuer has led courses and seminars on business and corporate strategy, strategic investment decisions, and collaborative strategy in many graduate degree programs and organizations (e.g., Areva, Eli Lilly, Ernst and Young, Euroforum, Kiewit, KLM Royal Dutch Airlines, LG, McKinsey, NEC, Owens Corning, Pfizer, Philips International BV, and the World Bank).
 He has also taught in executive education programs at Harvard Business School, Duke University, INSEAD, the Indian School of Business, the University of Mannheim, the University of St. Gallen, and Peking University.
 He is the recipient of several MBA teaching awards, including the Excellence in Teaching Award from Duke University for the best core course in the weekend executive MBA program, and the Salgo-Noren Outstanding Master’s Teaching Award at Purdue University.

 Professor Reuer has served as an Associate Editor for the Strategic Management Journal and as a Consulting Editor for the Journal of International Business Studies.
 He is a founding Editor in Chief of the Strategic Management Review.
-He is co-editing a special issue of the Strategic Management Journal on the interplay between competition and cooperation.
-He is also co-editing a special issue of Strategy Science on strategic decisions and the integration of strategic management research.
+He recently co-edited a special issue of the Strategic Management Journal on the interplay between competition and cooperation, as well as a special issue of Strategy Science on strategic decisions and the integration of strategic management research.
 He has been a member of the editorial boards of seventeen journals and has received five best reviewer awards.
-He serves on the Board of Directors of the Strategic Management Society (SMS).
+He has served on the Board of Directors of the Strategic Management Society (SMS).
 He has also served as chair of the nomination and selection committee of the Fellows of the SMS, Chief Grants Officer of the Strategy Research Foundation, co-founder of the Cooperative Strategies Interest Group, and program chair of two SMS conferences.
-He is a Past Chair of the Business Policy and Strategy (BPS) Division of the Academy of Management and has also served on that organization's Executive Committee and Research Committee.
-With colleagues at Northwestern he co-founded the Midwest Strategy Meetings, an annual conference in its ninth year that is geared towards paper and career development for junior faculty and doctoral students at a consortium of business schools.
+He is a Past Chair of the Strategic Management Division of the Academy of Management and has also served on that organization's Executive Committee and Research Committee.
+With colleagues at Northwestern he co-founded the Midwest Strategy Meetings, an annual conference that is geared towards paper and career development for junior faculty and doctoral students at a consortium of business schools.